What to Wear to a Concert: Outfit Ideas & Tips

 - 5 min read

 Concert outfits have become a huge part of live music culture.
-I think this trend really skyrocketed with Taylor Swift’s Eras Tour, but even before that, people loved dressing up and getting creative.
+The trend really took off during Taylor Swift’s Eras Tour, but dressing up for concerts has always been part of the experience.

-Over the years as a concert-goer, I’ve worn it all: comfy outfits, totally uncomfy ones, merch looks, vibe-matching fits, and even DIY creations.
-So, I’d say I have a tiny bit of expertise when it comes to answering that annoying question: “But what should I wear to the concert?”
+Over the years, I’ve worn it all - comfy outfits, totally uncomfy ones, merch looks, vibe-matching fits, and even DIY creations.
+So at this point, I feel pretty confident answering the question: “But what should I wear to the concert?”

 Comfort is Key